Upper Chest Dumbbell Exercises To Build Mass and Strength

 1. In a standing position, hold a dumbbell in each hand with your palms facing upward.

-2. Make sure your feet are shoulder-width apart and your arms down straight in front of your centre.
+2. Ensure your feet are shoulder-width apart and your arms down straight in front of your centre.

 3. Extend your arms up and out to the sides, keeping your elbows straight and your arms at chest level.

-4. Bring them back to the centre to finish a single rep.
+4. Bring them back to the center to finish a single rep.

 Tips